 It was also emphasized that we must dream big, challenge the status quo and don’t always accept things the way they are.
 True leaders don’t just follow, they look for new and imaginative ways to do things and they make it happen.

-The most valuable part of the forum for me was the small group time.
+The most valuable part of the Aspiring Leaders Forum for me was the small group time.
 During our small group meetings, we spent a lot of time reflecting on the past in an effort to understand our values and motivations.
 The journey of self-reflection made me realize what is motivating me and what my values and purpose are moving forward.

 My goals after the Aspiring Leaders Forum